MikroElektronika/mikrosdk_click_v2/clicks/brushless30/README.md

 ## Example Description

-> This example configures the Brushless 30 click board and makes it ready for the motor control over 6 PWM input signals.
+> This example configures the Brushless 30 Click board and makes it ready for the motor control over 6 PWM input signals.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c